uncbiag/uncbiag-academic-kickstart/content/authors/qin-liu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Alumni
 ---

-Qin Liu is a graduate student in computer science focusing on computer vision and interactive approaches for image segmentation.
+Qin Liu completed his PhD in Computer Science in 2025.
+He worked on interactive segmentation for images, videos, and medical volumes.
 [Homepage](https://sites.google.com/cs.unc.edu/qinliu/home).